Safecast/Realtime-Website/site/wp-content/plugins/all-in-one-favicon/readme.txt

 All three favicon types are supported - .ico, .png and .gif (may be animated)
 Also, Apple Touch Icons are supported.

-See [plugin page](http://www.techotronic.de/plugins/all-in-one-favicon/) for more information, a "first steps" guide and screenshots.

 **Localization**